mpescador/pac-man/README.md

-# A game inspired in pac-man
+# A game inspired by pac-man

 The protagonist of the video game Pac-Man is a circle that is missing a piece, so it seems to have a mouth.
 It appears in mazes where it must eat small dots (called "Pac-dots").
 The objective of the character is to eat all the points on the screen, four ghosts or monsters, they go through the maze to try to capture Pac-Man